josegonzalez/minui-list/README.md

 ## Usage

 This tool is designed to be used as part of a larger minui app.
-It only supports an english keyboard layout, and has support for capitalized keys as well as many common special characters.

 ```shell
 # default behavior is to read from a JSON file that contains a list of items at the root